 State Trustees unveils a major Business Transformation Program to provide a scalable business model that is client-focused, to meet the changing needs of an ageing population.

-State Trustees new head office opens in Footscray.
+State Trustees new office opens in Footscray.

 State Trustees continues its client centred transformation, focusing on growth, quality client outcomes and efficiency.